 The turbocharger increases the performance of the internal combustion engine.
 The engine derives its power from combustion between a mixture of air and fuel.
-The more the engine is powered by this mixture, the more power it gains.
-To increase the volume capacity of the engine, the volume of the cylinders is often increased or an additional cylinder is added.
+The more this mixture powers the engine, the more power it gains.
+To increase the volume capacity of the engine, the volume of the cylinders is often increased, or an additional cylinder is added.
 The same result is obtained by injecting more air into the cylinders.
 This is the role of the turbocharger.

 How does it work?

 A vehicle without a turbocharger only injects fresh air (from outside) into the combustion process.
-The turbocharger will also use the exhaust gases released by the engine: this improves engine performance while reducing fuel consumption and particulate emissions.
+The turbocharger will also use the engine’s exhaust gases, which improves engine performance while reducing fuel consumption and particulate emissions.

-The turbocharger is equipped with a turbine and an air compressor driven by the exhaust gases.
+The turbocharger is equipped with a turbine and an air compressor driven by exhaust gases.
 The exhaust gases released from the engine via the exhaust manifold are directed to the combustion chamber in which the rotor is located.
-Through a common shaft, it drives the compressor rotor, located on the other side of the device (often called the “ cold section ”), which compresses the air supplied to the motor.
+A common shaft drives the compressor rotor, located on the other side of the device (often called the “ cold section ”), which compresses the air supplied to the motor.

 Since compressed air contains more oxygen in a unit of volume, it becomes possible to create better conditions for the combustion process.
-A larger amount of air combined with an additional amount of fuel can be used to increase engine power or, as in the case of diesel engines, allows for better combustion, by significantly reducing the amount of pollutants emitted and increasing the capacity of the engine. engine efficiency.
+You can use a larger amount of air combined with an additional amount of fuel to increase engine power.
+As in diesel engines, it allows for better combustion by significantly reducing the number of pollutants emitted and increasing the engine’s capacity.
+Engine efficiency.